 Guest rooms are fitted with cable TV.
 Each room has a private bathroom with hot shower.

 The Bohemian Chic features a games room and a shared lounge for guests to enjoy on a laid-back evening.

 The rooms come with a shared bathroom.
 Toothpaste, toothbrush and toiletries are provided.
 WiFi is free throughout the hotel.

 Rating 8.0, $90 for a Double Room

 Located just 350m from Chinatown MRT Station and steps from transport links and shopping outlets.
-It provides comfortable accommodation, in-house dining options and free internet access in all rooms.
+It provides comfortable accommodation and WiFi is free throughout the hotel.